nemanjajelisijevic/javaDaemon/README.md

-# androidDaemon
+# javaDaemon
-async library for android
+async library for java (for now tested on android)

 Generates a wrapper (Daemon) class which is an async representation of an annotated prototype class.
 Or an interface.